 - and more!

 The North American martyrs did not work on their own.
 They were supported by other priests and Huron converts who are not (yet) canonized.
-The remarkable stories of a few of these men, including the Huron warrior who inspired St. Antoine to become a missionary, are also included.
+The remarkable stories of a few of these men, including the Huron warrior who inspired St. Antoine to become a missionary, are also included in this book.

-Praise for North American Martyrs Kids Saint Book
+Praise for North American Martyrs Kids Activity Book

 My long time friend, fondly known in our parts as “the other Bonnie,” has done a remarkable thing!
 She’s recently written a fabulous children’s activity book on the North American Martyrs.
 Darling that she is, she sent me a copy and, not only was I BLOWN AWAY, but I was totally blown away. ~ Bonnie Landry, homeschooling mom, author and speaker